fbpx

 3. Gallatin History Museum

-The Gallatin History Museum exists to preserve, promote, and foster the history of the region around Bozeman.
+The Gallatin History Museum exists to preserve, promote, and foster the region's history around Bozeman.
 The museum provides visitors with an intriguing glimpse into the area's past.
-Permanent exhibits include jail cells and hanging gallows, Big Horn Gun, a lifesize Pioneer Cabin, and others about agriculture, music, women, and the history of the jail.

 See more on the Gallatin History Museum's website.